Emma Norris - 1 Jul, 2021

 Further west you’ll find Baulkham Hills.
 Your family will be able to score a two-storey house for a more affordable price than the rest of Sydney.
 While in the past the area was set back by its remote location, the new metro has enhanced its convenience.
 The area is also set to burgeon in the future, with Sydney’s second CBD being developed in the nearby suburb of Parramatta.

 Waverton is nestled on Sydney’s lower north shore and is just a few train stops away from the Sydney CBD.
 The area is convenient for both parents and kids who are working or studying in the city and/or North Sydney.
-You can enjoy the strong suburban neighborhood feel that Waverton has to offer while still enjoying the best views of Sydney Harbor and the city skyline.
+You can enjoy the strong suburban neighbourhood feel that Waverton has to offer while still enjoying the best views of Sydney Harbour and the city skyline.

 Turramurra is situated around some of Sydney’s most elite private schools such as Abbotsleigh and Knox Grammar.
 If you dream of raising your family in a big house and leafy tree-lined streets, then Turramurra is for you.